-The Council could obtain advice and input by soliciting feedback individually rather than meeting collectively as an advisory committee.
-However, that approach would lack transparency and the benefits accrued from hosting an interactive, collaborative discussion in committee meetings.
+The Council could choose to not renew the charters for the DRAC, DFAC, CRAC, GRAC, RAAC, SAAC, and seek advice and input by soliciting feedback individually rather than meeting collectively in an advisory committee meeting.
+However, that approach would lack transparency and the benefits accrued from hosting collaborative discussions with regional experts in committee meetings.